 - First of all, you’ll be using the bots from your business page on Facebook but connecting with real people.
 Kim wants you to start by setting up a welcome message.
 This is the same thing you would do when someone signs up for your email opt-in.
 You want to immediately nurture that person and keep them coming back.

 - Secondly, when you use bots, your Facebook response rate goes up to 100%.
 You may think that it’s no big deal to answer all your messages, but the fact is, to get that 100% badge on your page means that you have to respond to 90% of your messages within 15 minutes.
 That’s not so easy.

 The entire purpose of using bots is to begin a one-on-one conversation with your audience.
 You can actually use tools to put a contact form on your website that will allow your reader to directly message your personal profile on Facebook.

 Kim reminds us of the fact remains that none of us own our social media followers.
 The ability to move those people from our social media profiles to our email lists is nothing to laugh at.

 Using bots allows you to pull the email addresses from those people who message your page and get them on your list without them having to go to a landing page on your site and fill out forms.
 The great thing about this is that you are getting their actual Facebook email address, not some other account they set up to filter out all the lists they sign up for.

-Let’s face it, with Facebook fan pages dropping so low due to algorithms, you have a couple of choices if you want to reach your audience; you can pay or you can use messenger bots to establish real connections with your audience.
-You can also use messenger ads to build a list of people who want what you have to offer.
+Let’s face it.
+With Facebook fan pages dropping so low due to algorithms, you have a couple of choices if you want to reach your audience: You can pay or you can use messenger bots to establish real connections with your audience.
+Also, remember you can use messenger ads to build a list of people who want what you have to offer.

-Check out the Facebook bot tool Kim mentioned-
+Check out the Facebook bot tool Kim mentioned here.